 Thank you for Helping us Create a Plan for Burnaby’s Green Future!

-In support of the ESS, a Community Energy and Emissions Plan (CEEP) was also created to help reduce the community’s overall energy use and greenhouse gas (GHG) emissions, in order to address climate change, improve local air quality, save money, and improve health and community livability.
-We also asked for feedback on the Draft CEEP and over 200 ideas were collected.
-For more information about the CEEP, please go to www.burnaby.ca/ceep .
+On November 7, 2016 Council also approved the Community Energy and Emissions Plan (CEEP) in support of the ESS.
+The CEEP was created to help reduce the community’s overall energy use and greenhouse gas (GHG) emissions, in order to address climate change, improve local air quality, save money, and improve health and community livability.
+Public input collected during Phase 3 was also used to create the Final CEEP.

-Over 2,100 people participated in the first two phases of the ESS process and contributed over 7,000 ideas that helped to shape the Draft ESS.
-We are excited to share the Draft ESS including its framework and priorities, with you!
+To date over 2,500 people have participated in the ESS process and have contributed over 8,000 ideas that helped to shape the draft ESS.
+We are excited to share the ESS including its framework and priorities, with you!

-The Draft ESS Report is organized into a framework of 10 themes, shown as petals of a flower.
-We have drafted goals, strategies, and suggested actions for each theme based on public, stakeholder, and Steering Committee input received so far.
+The ESS is organized into a framework of 10 themes, shown as petals of a flower.
+We have drafted goals, strategies, and suggested actions for each theme based on public, stakeholder, and Steering Committee input.

 What is the ESS?